oracle-livelabs/goldengate/atp-streaming/create/create.md

 5. Click **Next**.

-6. For Connection Details, select the Stream created in Task 5.
+6. For Connection Details, select the Stream Pool.
+To select a Stream Pool in a different compartment, click **Change Compartment**.

-7. For Username, enter a username for the Stream.
-For example, `ggadmin`.
+7. For Username, enter a username for the Stream Pool.

-8. For Password, enter a password for the Stream user.
+8. For Password, enter the Auth Token copied in the Prerequisite task (Task 0) for this lab.

 9. Click **Create**.